AtomicAnindya/Inverted-Pendulum-Balance/README.md

-Project is jointly done by J. Spandhan Srirag & Anindya Biswas
+This project is jointly done by J. Spandhan Srirag & Anindya Biswas